zubinchopra/portaldocs/portal-sdk/templates/portalfx-cdn.md

 When you release to ensure that users are served the latest static content, as opposed to stale content,  you need to configure versioning.

-### Configuring versioning of your Extensioon
+### Configuring versioning of your Extension

-{"gitdown": "include-file", "file": "portalfx-versioning-extensions.md"}
+Configuring versioning of your Extension is specified in [portalfx-extensions-versioning.md](portalfx-extensions-versioning.md).

 ### FAQ